Nginx Specific-Version & Latest Install Guide: Ubuntu / CentOS, Fully Organized

 sudo systemctl start nginx

-sudo systemctl enable nginx # auto-start on boot
+sudo systemctl enable nginx # auto-run on boot

-Check the status with sudo systemctl status nginx.
-Installing via apt runs it with a default config.
+You can check the nginx status via sudo systemctl status nginx.
+When you install nginx via apt, it runs with the default config.

 2.2.1 The central config file: nginx.conf